learn-co-curriculum/phase-0-git-version-control-basics/README.md

 ```

 We can see that Git has created a new version of our repo, represented by the
-_SHA_ `e55477d`.
-SHAs are the identification system that `git` uses to keep
+_SHA_ (Secure Hash Algorithm) `e55477d`.
+SHAs are the identification system that
-track of versions; they're long complex numbers and letters that are unlikely to
+`git` uses to keep track of versions; they're long complex numbers and letters
+that are unlikely to be duplicated (the value shown above is actually a
-be duplicated.
-If you're following along, the SHA you'll see in your terminal
+shortened version of the full SHA).
+If you're following along, the SHA you'll
-will be different.
+see in your terminal will be different.

 The `commit` command committed 1 file.

-Now, if we type `git status`, we'll see that it is at a "clean state", and there
+Now, if we type `git status`, we'll see that it is at a "clean state": there are
-is nothing to commit and no new changes.
+no new changes which means there's nothing to commit.

 ```console
 $ git status